 The return route starts with a small climb up to the A417 which you cross and descend into the Vale of White Horse, passing Lain’s Barn.
 You then ride through East and West Hanney, Lyford and Garford before arriving at another refreshment stop at Millets Farm.
 The final leg back to Radcliffe Square goes through Tubney, Fyfield, Appleton and Cumnor.

 This 50-mile ride is unusual in including quite a lot of off-road paths and tracks in the route.
 Almost all the off-road is in the 17-mile section from Abingdon to lunch at Ardington.
 However, all but 2 miles of that is paths with hard surfaces, either tarmac or the usual Sustrans hard surface with compressed gravel.
 There are 2 miles divided into three sections (the longest of which is 0.8 mile) consisting of tracks with a hard base but loose surface.

 On the route back you will unfortunately need to ride several miles of main road in three or four sections.
 Most of the main road riding will be on the A338 which isn’t generally too busy and has relatively little commercial traffic at weekends.
 There will also be short sections of A415 to get to and from Millets Farm.
 The route has been chosen to avoid right-hand turns off the main roads.

-Most of these routes are taken from a book of 24 one-day routes in Berks, Bucks and Oxfordshire, compiled by Nick Cotton and published by the Ordnance Survey in 1994.
-The book has since been superseded by an updated version, which may well contain the same – or similar – routes.
+Note: A number of these routes are taken from the first edition of a book of 24 one-day routes in Berks, Bucks and Oxfordshire, compiled by Nick Cotton and published by the Ordnance Survey in 1994 (since superseded by the second edition).
 I re-created the print version of the routes in Ride with GPS, changing some of the start places to make them more convenient for riders based in and around Oxford, and finding alternative sections where roads have become busier in recent years (e.g. around Buckingham).
 (Liz M.)

 All the routes fall into Isis Cyclists’ ‘Long’ category.